Aga Zaryan

 Aga Zaryan (born Agnieszka Skrzypek on 17 January 1976) is a Polish jazz vocalist and the first Polish musician to sign with Blue Note Records.

 Her albums have earned gold, platinum, and multi-platinum status.
 In 2008 and 2012 she was honored with the Fryderyk award, the Polish recording industry's most prestigious prize.
 She was nominated for Woman of the Year in 2008 by Gazeta Wyborcza, one of Poland's most widely circulated newspapers.
 From 2007 to 2018, she was named Jazz Vocalist of the Year in the annual readers' poll at Jazz Forum magazine.

 Early life

 Zaryan was born in Warsaw, Poland.
 At an early age, she traveled throughout Europe with her parents.
-Her father was a classical pianist, and her mother was an English language educator and author.
+Her father was a classical pianist, and her mother was an English language educator and author, who founded the Early Stage language school network.
 Her parents shared a love for Stevie Wonder, Weather Report, Jimi Hendrix, Led Zeppelin, Bob Marley, and the Beatles.
 Zaryan spent part of her childhood and primary school education in Manchester, England.
 After returning to Poland, she won the Warsaw Tennis Championship when she was fourteen.

 After hearing Ella Fitzgerald and Miles Davis, she decided to become a jazz vocalist.
 She studied voice at Fryderyk Chopin University of Music and attended the Jazz Studies program, graduating with honors.
 She was awarded scholarships to attend the Stanford Jazz Workshop and Jazz Camp West, both in the United States.